rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### Why do I get a 403 error when trying to migrate a vault?

-When you use the API endpoint to migrate an existing vault to a new agent, the new agent should not be configured with any new backup configurations of its own.
+When you use the API endpoint to migrate an existing vault to a new agent, you should not configure the new agent with any new backup configurations of its own.

 You also cannot migrate an encrypted vault.